top of page

 PUPPETS

-For theses first two songs, pass out a hand puppet to each child to use.
+For these first two songs, pass out a hand puppet to each child to use.

 Put Your Puppet On Your Heart